NSO-developer/ldap-auth/README.md

 External Authentication for NSO is accomplished by creating some executable script that NSO calls when user tries to login.
 NSO simply passes user credentials to the script via standard input and expects an output statement in some expected formats.
 What is done in the external authentication script is irrelevant to NSO, all that matters is the output.
-For example, this script would work fine, but result in any provided credentials passing authentication and being authorized for both admin and operator roles:
+For example, this script would work just fine, but will result in any provided credentials passing authentication and being authorized for both admin and operator roles:

 ```python